-- o 1.667 at the end of the first semester, - o 1.750 at the end of the second semester, - o 1.850 at the end of the third semester, and - o 2.000 at the end of the fourth semester and thereafter.
+- 1.667 at the end of the first semester, - 1.750 at the end of the second semester, - 1.850 at the end of the third semester, and - 2.000 at the end of the fourth semester and thereafter.

 Note: The Board of Academic Standards may send informal letters of warning or concern to students when the grade-point average or status shows sings of falling below acceptable levels.
-Such situations might include communications to first-year students awarded the NC (No Credit) mark as a replacement of an F grade and to students whose cumulative grade-point averages need to be raised to meet the progressively scaled minimums listed here.